WebAssembly/spec/md-proto/WebAssembly.md

 [general floating-point rules][F].

-> "Nearest" describes the rounding method used here; the value is [rounded to the nearest integer], with ties rounded toward the value with an even least-significant digit.
+> "Nearest" describes the rounding method used here; the value is [rounded to the nearest integer], with
+[ties rounded toward the value with an even least-significant digit].

-> This instruction differs from [`Math.round` in ECMAScript] which rounds ties up.

-> This instruction differs from [`round` in C] which rounds ties away from zero.
+> This instruction differs from [`Math.round` in ECMAScript] which rounds ties up, and it differs from [`round` in C] which rounds ties away from zero.

 [rounded to the nearest integer]: https://en.wikipedia.org/wiki/Nearest_integer_function
+[ties rounded toward the value with an even least-significant digit]: https://en.wikipedia.org/wiki/Rounding#Round_half_to_even
 [`Math.round` in ECMAScript]: https://tc39.github.io/ecma262/#sec-math.round
 [`round` in C]: http://en.cppreference.com/w/c/numeric/math/round